 The hype surrounding AI seemed to infiltrate our lives in 2017 more than the actual technology did.
 There was plenty of excitement around chatbots on social, until Facebook announced that its bots failed nearly 70 percent of the time.
 This new year will see more money invested into AI development and new creative ways to use AI on social media.

-We predict chatbots will get better, and that data analysis, ad tools and customer service systems will explode in 2018.
+We predict chatbots will get better, and that data analysis, ad tools and customer service systems will explode.
 We’re already seeing impressive AI technology dedicated to optimizing content.
 All of these features will work together to automatically direct users to content and products that are relevant to what they seek, creating a more personalized user experience and efficiencies for marketers.

-The use of mobile AR will surge this year, especially with the release of the iPhone X and Google Pixel.
-Augmented Reality has become a major focus for several of the world’s biggest technology companies, including Apple, Google, Facebook and Microsoft.
+The use of mobile Augmented Reality will surge this year, especially with the release of the iPhone X and Google Pixel.
+AR has become a major focus for several of the world’s biggest technology companies, including Apple, Google, Facebook and Microsoft.

 At the F8 conference (Facebook developers conference) in April, Mark Zuckerberg said that "Facebook is making the camera the first augmented reality platform.”
 And while Apple beat them to it, social media networks have been incorporating AR technology in their apps for years, like the face filters feature for example.